pingcap/docs/scale-microservices-using-tiup.md

 ---
-title: Scale a PD Microservice cluster Using TiUP
+title: Scale a Cluster with PD Microservices Using TiUP
-summary: Learn how to scale a PD microservice cluster using TiUP.
+summary: Learn how to scale a cluster with PD microservices using TiUP.
 ---

-# Scale a PD Microservice cluster Using TiUP
+# Scale a Cluster with PD Microservices Using TiUP

-This document describes how to scale a PD Microservice cluster, including how to add or remove TSO/Scheduling nodes, using TiUP.
+This document describes how to scale a cluster with PD microservices enabled using TiUP, including how to add or remove TSO/Scheduling nodes using TiUP.

 To view the current cluster name list, run `tiup cluster list`.